Skip to main content

 Private developers and individuals looking to move forward with their own projects often complain that the review process moves too slowly.

-Jon Tarbet, a local lawyer, filed a suit against the zoning board and the Planning Department on April 9, "to compel them to schedule a public hearing on [Kim Staller and Joseph Macari's] application for a special permit to construct a single-family home," at 20 Bendigo Road in Amagansett.
+Jon Tarbet, a local lawyer, filed a suit against the zoning board and the Planning Department on April 9, “to compel them to schedule a public hearing on Kim Staller and Joseph Macari’s] application for a special permit to construct a single-family home,” at 20 Bendigo Road in Amagansett.

-He said the Planning Department had identified protected "beach vegetation" on his clients' 11-acre parcel, requiring a natural resource special permit before they can build.
+He said the Planning Department had identified protected “beach vegetation” on his clients’ 11-acre parcel, requiring a natural resources special permit before they can build.
 In March, after months of delays in deeming the application complete, the Planning Department said a public hearing would be held in eight to 10 months.

 “If an application is required to be reviewed within 10 days and a decision rendered within 62 days, 8 to 10 months to schedule a hearing cannot be deemed reasonable, especially when applications take up to a year to be deemed complete,” Mr. Tarbet wrote in his lawsuit.